AbelTattah/Buddy/README.md

 ## Buddy
 Tired of searching for school books?
 Tired of downloading many book pdfs?
 Look no further.
 Buddy is here to help.
+Buddy is an android app.
 Buddy gives you instant access to free books.
-Buddy is still in development and will be released very soon.

-Stay tuned!

-Here are some screenshots of the app in development.

 ### Homepage